Castle doctrine: Italy

 Italy passed a law in 2005 that allowed property owners to defend themselves with force but required proof that the intruder posed an immediate physical threat.
 In 2019, the law was expanded to say that a property owner can protect their property with a firearm against perceived threats without fear of being prosecuted.
 The law also offers free legal aid and defence counsel costs for those who kill or injure an intruder.

 Sweden

 Swedish self defence law allows for defence of property (not only one's home) as well as persons.
-The force used in defence must not be obviously unproportional to that that is under threat.
+The force used in defence must not be obviously disproportionate to that which is under threat.
 That is, deadly force can not be used in self defence unless the threat includes deadly force, for example against a simple theft.
 Sweden also has a citizen's arrest law that provides for arresting e.g. trespassers until police arrives.